Free TV Tickets For Build Show

 Bewildering List of Moderators and Interviewers at BUILD

-The AOL Build Show is a 4 camera shoot and they use a camera dolly to get the pan shots.
+The AOL Build Show is a 4 camera shoot and they even use a camera dolly to get the pan shots.
 The show is hosted by a bewildering list of moderators and the guests can come from all walks of life, including individuals involved in the entertainment industry to successful business tycoons.

 The diverse group of prominent and successful guests on the AOL Build show has allowed the show to gather a substantial following on its parent AOL (where it is heavily promoted) and despite its unique status as an online-only show (which is usually a kiss of death to a taped show where TV ratings would normally equal dollars in the production budget) the show has achieved strong ratings.
 Being part of AOL and The Huffington Post has its advantages and this show utilizes them for maximum effect.